binhex/documentation/docker/faq/vpn.md

 **A14.** The Synology DS-1817+ can have performance issues when running dockers that include openvpn client, this can manifest itself as slow download/upload rates.
 There are two solutions to this problem, either reduce the load on the system by shutting down other containers/vm's or alternatively by running the vpn enabled docker container on a more powerful system.

-**Q15.** I have setup port forwarding on my router/firewall but still cannot seem to seed any torrents and my incoming port is showing as closed, how can i fix this?
+**Q15.** I have setup port forwarding on my router/firewall but still cannot seem to seed any torrents and my incoming port is showing as closed, how can I fix this?

 **A15.** A common misconception is that port forwarding for a torrent client when using a VPN connection is still done on the users router/firewall, this is NOT the case, port forwarding MUST be done on the VPN provider side only.
 In order to have a working incoming port you need to have all of the following in place:-